 In a successful construction accident claim against a third party, you can recover compensation for economic and non-economic damages, rather than the limited economic losses that workers’ compensation may cover.

-A skilled construction attorney can obtain compensation for:
+A skilled construction injury attorney can obtain compensation for:

 - Pain and suffering